 Both magnesium and sulfur are important in the production and function of chlorophyll, which is the key to vibrancy of foliage.
 Yellowing or wilted leaves may be a sign of magnesium deficiency.
-If your plants are looking unhealthy, try sprinkling a tablespoon or two of Epsom salt around its base.
-Or spray with an Epsom salt mixture.
+If your plants are looking unhealthy, try sprinkling a tablespoon or two of Epsom salt around its base (or alternatively, spray with an Epsom salt mixture).

 Grow Sweeter, Tastier Fruits and Vegetables

 The chlorophyll boost offered by Epsom salt also means that plants will have more energy available to put into producing fruits and vegetables.
 Measured application of Epsom salts can therefore yield you sweeter, tastier, and potentially more abundant fruits and veggies.

 Epsom salt is an excellent natural lawn fertiliser which helps facilitate lush growth.
 The chlorophyll-boosting properties of magnesium will help keep your grass lovely and green.
 Add 1-2 tablespoons of salt for every 4 litres of water to use as a lawn spray.

 Hot Tip: Don’t Overdo It

 Although there are many benefits of Epsom salts for plants, make sure you always take care not to overdo it.
 Just like with many other things, ‘the poison is in the dose’.
 Applying an excessive amount of Epsom salts will probably not harm your plants, but it’s best to take care and stick to the guidelines and recommendations listed above.
 This way, you’ll be able to reap the benefits of using Epsom salts for plants.